-As the film award season draws to a close again for a year, we touched base with Bristol-based feminist film-makers Jo Bannon and Holly Black of Black Bark Films.
+As the film award season draws to a close again for a year, we touched base with Bristol-based feminist film-makers Jo Barker and Holly Black of Black Bark Films.

 With movements like MeToo and Black Lives Matter having a stake in making real and positive change in the film industry, we wanted to take a look on-the-ground where independent film-makers have long been telling the stories tinsel-town has left by the way side.